blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 ---
 *Final results from the output file (step 8)*
 ```
-Take note that the diagram in {numref}`fig7_1C` was constructed by examining the text of the log file.
+Take note that the diagram in {numref}`fig7_1C` was **constructed** by examining the **text** of the log file.
 We don't have to use a graphical interface such as *MacMolPlt*.
-Often, using internal coordinates give us easy access to structural deatails.
+Often, using internal coordinates give us **easy** access to structural details.

 ## Using Unix

-Using the Unix skills described in the [Building Your System](1_Setup.md) document, we can manipulate the text output files to extract important pits of information.
+Using the *Unix* skills described in the [Building Your System](1_Setup.md) document, we can **manipulate** the text output files to extract important pits of information.

 ### Extracting Information

-We will now extract just the lines that we want from the large log file. *grep* is a tool that can be called from the shell.
+We will now **extract** just the lines that we want from the large log file. *grep* is a tool that can be called from the shell.
 It will read the file line by line and return the lines that contain a text string.

-The command `grep "NSERCH" Butadiene_121.log > energy.txt` will extract the text lines that I observed contained both the calculated energy and the step number for each optimization step.
+The command `grep "NSERCH" Butadiene_121.log > energy.txt` will extract the **text lines** that I observed contained both the calculated energy and the step number for each optimization step.
 The file `energy.txt` now contains the following content shown in {numref}`energies1`.

 ```{code-block}
 ---